A commitment to brain health awareness

 Engaging content by expert speakers

-The inaugural 2023 Amazing Brain Science Talks event was organized in partnership with Brain Canada.
+The inaugural 2023 Amazing Brain Science Talks event was organized by Healthy Brains, Healthy Lives in partnership with Brain Canada.
 Speakers covered a wide variety of topics like stress management, the power of sleep and anxiety in children with autism.
 Notable speakers included Dr. Matthew Galati, founder of Brain Changes, who talked about his lived experience of a traumatic brain injury, and Dr. Cindy Barha, Assistant Professor at the University of Calgary, who highlighted the benefits of exercise for the aging brain.

 Dynamic format